Game Designer Cover Letter Samples & Examples That Worked in 2024

 To the [Company Name] Hiring Manager,

-I am a Game Designer with 4+ years of specialized experience in developing and carrying out quality assurance for open-world environments.
-After being brought on to your company’s most recent project as a freelance designer, Jack Doe – your Lead Developer – gave me the recommendation to apply for this position.
+With over 4 years of specialized experience in developing and carrying out quality assurance for open-world environments, joining your team feels like a natural next step.
+During my time working on your company’s most recent project as a freelance designer, I was encouraged by Jack Doe – your Lead Developer – to apply for this position.

 Find out your resume score!